 - Independence Day-Jul1 (Wed): Belgium marks the freedom of Burundi in 1962.

-- Estimate Day—Aug 15 (SAT): Catholic celebration of Mary’s perception in heaven.
+- Estimate Day-Aug 15 (SAT): Catholic celebration of Mary’s reception in heaven.

 - Prince Rwagasore Day-October 13 (Tue): 1961 freedom heroes, the hero of Prince Rwagasore, memory.